 Music to Strengthen Endangered Languages

-We facilitate workshops to promote the creative use of endangered languages through music and art.
-These languages are mostly spoken by minorities that have been systematically oppressed and, therefore, our work includes highlighting their voices and claims, as well as their ancestral memory and cultural constructions.
-We use folklore, hip-hop and musical improvisation, among others, to create participatory multimedia content.
+We facilitate workshops that promote the creative use of endangered languages through music and art.
+These languages are predominantly spoken by minorities who have faced systemic oppression.
+As such, our work emphasizes amplifying their voices, celebrating their creative resistance, and preserving their ancestral memory and cultural heritage.
+By integrating folk music, hip-hop, and sound art, among other forms, we create participatory multimedia content that engages and inspires.

 We facilitated a long-distance collaboration between three women activists, from different places throughout South America, who sing about their environmental activism in their native languages.